 Korkeasaari Zoo’s management structure shifted from a City of Helsinki office to a public benefit foundation at the start of 2018.
 Korkeasaari was able to participate in international cooperation and species protection significantly more extensively as a foundation.

 Korkeasaari is home to over 150 animal species and approximately 1,500 individual animals.
-Although the zoo was originally intended to focus on animals from the northern hemisphere, there has been a significant shift in this regard.
+Although the zoo was initially intended to focus on animals from the northern hemisphere, there has been a significant shift in this regard.
 Animals from the arctic regions to tropical rainforests can be found in Korkeasaari.

 Korkeasaari, of course, has several animal houses and areas dedicated to various climates and environmental types.